tetratelabs/istio-0to60/docs/the-app.md

 ## Verify access to each service

 We wish to deploy a pod that runs a `curl` image so we can verify that each service is reachable from within the cluster.
-The Istio distribution comes with a sample called `sleep` that will serve this purpose.
+The Istio distribution provides a sample app called `sleep` that will serve this purpose.

 1. Deploy `sleep` to the default namespace.